Part 2: Objects and Properties

 Solution

 Use STK to insert STK objects into your scenario.
-Then update the object's properties to define its characteristics relevant to your scenario.
+Then update the objects' properties to define their characteristics that are relevant to your scenario.

 What you will learn